-If the hottest and driest summers have all occurred in the last 20 years then we need to start preparing with at the very least, an action plan for hot temperatures and emergency plan for our families and animals.
-We also learn in this article that California has literally warmed by about three degrees Fahrenheit.
+If the hottest and driest summers have all occurred in the last 20 years, then we need to start preparing with, at the very least, an action plan for hot temperatures and an emergency plan for our families and animals.
+We also learn in this article that California has warmed by about three degrees Fahrenheit.

 But what about Oregon and Washington?

-Oregon Public Broadcasting (OPB) tell us that warmer weather will bring more mosquitos!
+Oregon Public Broadcasting (OPB) tells us warmer weather will bring more mosquitos!
 Yuck!
-That has a big impact on our dogs moving forward!
-Since our region is so closely tied to the environment, we are also looking at more extreme weather including landslides and wildfires!
+That has a significant impact on our dogs moving forward!
+Since our region is closely tied to the environment, we are also looking at more extreme weather, including landslides and wildfires!

 Some questions to ask yourself about pets and climate change

 Do you have an evacuation plan for your animals if something happens where you need to get out fast?

 If the temperatures continue to soar this summer, do you have any solutions to cool down your pets and get them outdoors?

 As a reminder, here are some symptoms of heat stroke that you should save as a jpeg!

 Here are the signs of overheating: